2025 Solar Incentives Guide for Boise City, ID - Tax Credits & Rebates

 How do I know if I qualify for specific solar incentives?

-It's a smart idea to get in touch with your local Boise City solar installer to get an understanding of which incentives your project may qualify for.
-Typically, solar incentives apply to new solar systems installed on a property you own (in the U.S.) between the dates specified by the incentive.
-Some incentives, such as those offered by the government of Idaho, may have additional requirements.
+It's best to speak with your local Boise City solar installer to get an understanding of which incentives your project will qualify for.
+Usually, solar incentives apply to new solar panel systems installed on property you own (in the U.S.) within a specified date range.
+Some incentives, such as those given by the state of Idaho, might have additional requirements.

 How much can I save on my electric bill annually if I install solar panels on my Boise City home?